klaytn/klaytn-docs/docs/dapp/developer-tools/wallets/wallet-libraries/web3Auth.md

 [Web3Auth](https://web3auth.io/docs/) is a wallet infrastructure that is plugged into dApps or wallets.
 It serves as a pluggable authentication infrastructure for web3 wallets and applications.
 With Web3Auth's excellent user excellence, both mainstream and crypto natives may be onboarded in a matter of minutes.

 As a wallet infrastructure, it provides out-of-the-box support for all social logins, web and mobile native platforms, wallets, and other key management methods.
-By the end of this guide, you will have integrated web3Auth into your decentralized web application built on the Klaytn Network.
-To integrate web3Auth into other platforms (Android, iOS, React Native, Flutter, & Unity), kindly refer to this [guide](https://web3auth.io/docs/pnp/introduction).
+By the end of this guide, you will have integrated Web3Auth into your decentralized web application built on the Klaytn Network.
+To integrate Web3Auth into other platforms (Android, iOS, React Native, Flutter, & Unity), kindly refer to this [guide](https://web3auth.io/docs/pnp/introduction).

 # Prerequisite

-* A working react project (npx create-react-app project-name)
+* A working react project (by executing `npx create-react-app project-name`)
 * Install the necessary wallets ([Coinbase Wallet](https://www.coinbase.com/wallet/downloads), [Metamask](https://metamask.io/download/)).
 * RPC Endpoint: you can get this from one of the supported [endpoint providers](https://docs.klaytn.foundation/content/dapp/json-rpc/public-en).
 * Test KLAY from [Faucet](https://baobab.wallet.klaytn.foundation/faucet): fund your account with sufficient KLAY.